 But, while IPVanish is cheap, we wouldn't be recommending it if it wasn't any good to use.
 You'll get tons of servers worldwide, excellent AES-256 encryption and powerful apps for just about any device – plus, with unlimited connections, you really can get cover on every device in your household.

-For Anglophiles or those in the UK, do be aware that in our testing IPVanish had trouble unblocking BBC iPlayer, so unfortunately you'll 'only' have access to Netflix, Amazon Prime, Hulu, YouTube, and some other regional streaming providers.
+For Anglophiles or those in the UK, do be aware that in our testing IPVanish had trouble unblocking BBC iPlayer, so unfortunately you'll 'only' have access to US Netflix, Amazon Prime, Hulu, YouTube, and some other regional streaming providers.

 For just $3.49, though, there's not a lot to complain about here.